« Previous Page

 urinary tract.
 Urinary catheters are also used when the lower part of the body

 If you are helping a loved one with a catheter, try to be as relaxed as possible.
 Caring for a catheter can be embarrassing for both of you.
 This may be especially true if you are caring for someone of the opposite sex.
 If you are not embarrassed or upset, the person may feel more comfortable.

 Always wash your hands before and

-after handling your catheter.
-Follow all of the instructions your doctor has
+after handling a catheter.
+Follow all of the instructions the doctor has

 You will need to